jberkenbilt/qfs/README.md

 # Database

-qfs uses a simple flat file database format for simplicity and efficiency. qfs can read qsync v3 databases and read and write qfs databases.
+`qfs` uses a simple flat file database format for simplicity and efficiency. `qfs` can read qsync v3 databases and read and write qfs databases.
+Below, `@` represents a null character, and the spaces appear for clarity.

 ```
 QFS 1